mhaack/mh-site/content/posts/2022-11-22-the-moving-spiders.md

 The kids at the party had a lot of fun with the spiders.
 At first, they hadn't seen them coming down from the ceiling and were absolutely scared.
 Next year, to level it up, I will try to get some spiders with blinking LED eyes.

-{% image "/images/halloween-spiders.jpg", "the final prototype" "small"%}
+{% image "/images/halloween-spiders.jpg", "the final prototype", "small"%}